Updated: Feb 23

 If he could be grateful for anything, it was that he didn’t have to shoot the woman.
 The rookie had turned just in time to avoid the knife and Doyle had landed on her like an anvil dropped from a second story window.
 The weapon, a 12” butcher’s knife, flew from her hand and landed point down in the hallway carpet.

 Two for jail and more evidence to process.

 He waited for the rookie to get done changing.
-It had been a stressful day.
+It had been a stressful night.
 They’d both almost been killed.
 Doyle would process that later.
 Right now, he figured the new guy had earned a handshake and a good job from his training officer for making it through his first shift.

 The door to the locker room opened and the rookie came out holding his uniform and gear in a neatly folded pile.
 His eyes looked red, his nose swollen, and he stared at the floor like he didn’t even recognize it.
 Stiffly, he handed his clothes and duty belt to Doyle.